 But the problem arises when they are separated from their mother.
 You will have to think outside the box to provide kittens with everything in their first weeks.

 You have to consult the veterinarian or pet shop for the best advice for these newly born babies.
 Don’t go hazardous and feed them milk present.
 More, you should also feed the best food for Russian blue kittens once they start growing.

-New mother cat with very small litter can help to nurse these newly born Russian blues but you won’t need this option as long as you have their own mother in the house.
+A new mother cat with a very small litter can help to nurse these newly born Russian blues, but you won’t need this option as long as you have your own mother in the house.

 More, you can want to know how much a Russian blue kitten can eat in a day.